 Research

-All research projects that involve personal data processing are to be registered in Personal Data Lund University (PULU).
-This also applies if you have registered your research project previously.
+All research projects involving the handling of personal data must be reported to PULU.
+This also applies if you have previously reported your research project.

 The legal basis for personal data processing within research is almost always that it is carried out in the public interest.
 This means that it is permitted to process personal data if it is necessary for a research project.